Resources are inefficiently distributed.

 Social causes are done with inner gratitude and selflessness, not to seek fame or impress others around you to gain any advantage.

 Fame is desired by those who are lost in life, and even when they acquire it, they can’t use it how they want – instead, fame is using them and takes them to scary places they never wished to go.
-Only those who feel good as they are, and don’t seek external validation, can use fame wisely, for the benefit of themselves and the world, without being entrapped or blinded by it.
+Only those who feel good as they are and enjoy rentals with a hot tub, and don’t seek external validation, can use fame wisely, for the benefit of themselves and the world, without being entrapped or blinded by it.

 Fame isn’t bad in itself.
 If you happen to be famous because you have contributed something important to society and the world has embraced you because of that, then that’s totally fine.
 But don’t try to achieve fame thinking that it will bring love and happiness into your life, because it wont.

 Do things for you, not for the approval or satisfaction of others.
 You will attract the people who will matter.

 As Hellen Kellar said, “alone we can do so little, together we can do so much”

 Health & Infectious Diseases

 Women & Girls